haneef95/XiaomiCloudDownloader/README.md

-# Xioami Cloud - Gallery Downloader
+# Xiaomi Cloud - Gallery Downloader
-Download Gallery items (Images/Videos) from Xioami Cloud.
+Download Gallery items (Images/Videos) from Xiaomi Cloud.
 The concept should be replicatable for Recordings as well.

 # Supported Browsers
 Tested to work on Chrome browser, expected to work with all modern browsers,including Chrome-based web browsers (e.g: Microsoft Edge) and Firefox.